-Queensland Greats Awards 2023
+Queensland Greats Awards 2024

-Recognising and honouring extraordinary individuals and institutions making meaningful contributions to, or significantly impacting the history and development of Queensland.
+The Queensland Greats Awards recognises and honours extraordinary individuals and institutions who have made a meaningful contribution to, or whose achievements have significantly impacted the history and development of Queensland.

 For individuals who have made a significant contribution to, or whose achievements have impacted the development of Queensland.How to nominate

 Kay McGrath OAMAward recipient 2019